Ammar-nasr13/Dart-Tutorials/README.md

 2- outside libararies

 - These are external libraries that we use to develop our own software.
-Called => Packages
+Called => Packages <br>

+*Comman line tools*

+- It is a set of commands that we use to perform many tasks.
+- Divided into => Global Commands - Project Commands - Source Code Commands <br>

+1-  Global Commands

+- dart help or dart -h or dart --help => show all commands using in dart.
+- dart --version or dart version => show Dart SDK version used.
+- dart --verbose or dart -v or dart verbose => show additional information output commands.
+- dart --enable-analytics => Allows Google to access anonymous data to improve the tool.
+- dart  --disable-analytics => Don't Allows Google to access anonymous data to improve the tool.
+- dart  --suppress-analytics => Prevent Google from accessing any anonymous data to improve the tool. <br>

+2- Project Commands

+-

 **What Difference between Components of dart and Dart SDK ?**